Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/editing/transform/basics.rst

 Using Keyboard Shortcuts
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Use :kbd:`RMB` to select the elements you want to transform.
+Use :kbd:`LMB` to select the elements you want to transform.
 #.
 Tap :kbd:`G`, or :kbd:`R`, or :kbd:`S` once to enter the transformation mode.
 #.
 Transform the elements by moving the mouse.
 #. :kbd:`LMB` click to accept changes.